You may have noticed that your miniature schnauzer does not fancy water, and this observation has left you wondering if it can swim.

 Can miniature schnauzers swim?

-In general, miniature schnauzers are not good swimmers, and they do not enjoy water.
+Miniature schnauzers are not typically naturally good swimmers, and many do not enjoy water.
 However, they can be taught to swim, and they typically catch on better when they are puppies.

 Still, you may notice individual variations in their inclination to swim.